lazybird/django-carton/README.md

 Multiple carts
 --------------

-Django carton has support for using multiple carts in the same project.
+Django Carton has support for using multiple carts in the same project.
 The carts would need to be stored in Django session using different session keys.